alantech/marsha/README.md

                         self-consistent
   --no-warn             Do not display warnings about ambiguous areas of the
+                        definition from the sanity check --optimize OPTIMIZE   Optimization level: number of per-phase LLM review iterations (test-suite coverage/fidelity,
+                        implementation quality, and test-correction
+                        validation).
+0 (default) disables the optimization
+                        loops.
+  --test-personas TEST_PERSONAS
+                        Comma-separated reviewer personas for the test-suite
+                        (oracle) loop.
+Each entry is a built-in name (e.g. ada) or a path to a custom persona file (e.g.
+                        ./sharona.md).
+Default: all built-in oracle reviewers.
+  --impl-personas IMPL_PERSONAS
+                        Comma-separated reviewer personas for the
+                        implementation loop.
+Each entry is a built-in name (e.g. sage) or a path to a custom persona file.
+                        Default: all built-in impl reviewers.
+  --fix-personas FIX_PERSONAS
+                        Comma-separated reviewer personas for the test-
+                        correction (oracle-fix) loop.
+Each entry is a built-in name (e.g. sol) or a path to a custom persona file.
+                        Default: all built-in correction reviewers.
+  --optimize-severity OPTIMIZE_SEVERITY
+                        Comma-separated finding severities to act on during --optimize (major,minor,nit).
+Default: all three.
+  --context-window CONTEXT_WINDOW
+                        Override the context window (in tokens) used to size review/editor prompts.
+Auto-detected from the service
+                        when possible, else documented defaults.
+Set it if your backend mis-reports its window.
+  --context-cap CONTEXT_CAP
+                        Fraction of the context window a single prompt may occupy before its findings are compacted (default 0.5).
-                        definition from the sanity check -s, --stats           Save stats and write them to a file --api-base API_BASE   Base URL of an OpenAI-compatible API to use for LLM requests, e.g. a local llama.cpp server.
+  -s, --stats           Save stats and write them to a file --api-base API_BASE   Base URL of an OpenAI-compatible API to use for LLM
+                        requests, e.g. a local llama.cpp server.
 Overrides the